Loading

 Jeopardy! host Alex Trebek appears as one of the Men in Black.

 Disparate ideas that would eventually coalesce into "Jose Chung's From Outer Space" had been developed by writer Darin Morgan long before the script was actually written.
 The writer was inspired both by works he had read on hypnosis, as well as the theory that UFOs are real ships that can manipulate space and time, but they are piloted not by aliens but by the U.S. military.
 The episode's unique narrative style was influenced by a casting session that Morgan had attended in which an actor had mimicked the vocal styling of Truman Capote.
-Morgan soon thereafter developed an idea about a writer, Jose Chung, covering an X-Files.
+Morgan soon thereafter developed an idea about a writer, Jose Chung, covering an X-file investigation.
 Morgan wanted to cast Rip Taylor in the role, but he was unavailable, so the role ended up going to Charles Nelson Reilly.
 Jesse Ventura was cast as one of the men in black, while Jeopardy! host Alex Trebek played the other.
 (Morgan himself had wanted Johnny Cash for the role.)
 Lord Kinbote was played by series stuntman Tony Morelli.

 This episode would be Darin Morgan's last for the series before its revival in 2016.
 The writer claimed that he could not keep up with the frantic pace of the show, although he would later write the similarly themed "Jose Chung's Doomsday Defense" for the TV series Millennium.